 If you don’t want Keynote to format website URLs and email addresses as active links, you can turn off automatic formatting.

 Turn off Apply Link Style.

-Links will no longer look like links but will still be active unless you also turn off Auto-Detect Links.
+Links no longer look like links but are still active unless you also turn off Auto-Detect Links.